sammyd3v/sd-customlogger/README.md

 #### Overrule Custom and Default options

-For safety, quick logging and development-to-production efforts you can overrule all custom and default options via environment variables.
-E.g., `process.env.customLogger_envOverrule = true` will allow you to set any options by env rules, except for logFormatter.
+So For safety, quick logging and development-to-production efforts you can also overrule all class instance options via environment variables.
+This is done by `process.env.customLogger_envOverrule = true`.
+This does NOT apply to `logFormatter`.

 ## Contributing